Team-Nutshell/nutshellengine-docs/_sources/types/Script/raycast/index.rst.txt

 Returns
 -------

-An `std::vector <https://en.cppreference.com/w/cpp/container/vector>`_ of :doc:`RaycastInformations </types/RaycastInformation/index>` containing information about the hit :doc:`Entities </entity_component_system/entity/index>`.

-The returned list is sorted from the closest to the furthest object.

-If no :doc:`/entity_component_system/entity/index` has been hit, the returned list is empty.
+A :doc:`/types/RaycastInformation/index` containing information about the intersection.
+If there is no intersection between the ray and the shape, ``RaycastInformation::hasIntersected`` will be ``false``.